RsyncProject/rsync/rsync.1.md

     fractional value (e.g. "`--bwlimit=1.5m`").
 If no suffix is specified, the value will be assumed to be in units of 1024 bytes (as if "K" or "KiB" had been appended).
 See the `--max-size` option for a description of all the available suffixes.
-A value of zero specifies no limit.
+A value of 0 specifies no limit.

     For backward-compatibility reasons, the rate limit will be rounded to the nearest KiB unit, so no rate smaller than 1024 bytes per second is